-Higher food prices have been a substantial component of higher overall inflation in 2022.
-As with energy, this is due in large part to the Russia-Ukraine conflict, which has pushed up prices for some agricultural commodities.
+Higher food prices have been a substantial component of higher overall inflation this year.
+As with energy, this is due in large part to Russia’s invasion of Ukraine, which has pushed up prices for some agricultural commodities.

-Wheat prices in particular have soared given that Russia and Ukraine together accounted for c.25% of global wheat exports prior to the outbreak of the war.
+Wheat prices in particular have soared given that Russia and Ukraine together accounted for c.25% of global wheat exports prior to the invasion.

-This situation may well persist, according to Felix Odey, Portfolio Manager, Global Resource Equities.
+This situation may well persist, according to portfolio manager Felix Odey.
 “Tightness in supply and demand may even worsen in 2023 and beyond,” he said.
 “That’s because unpredictable weather patterns are adding to supply uncertainty, alongside the possibility of continued disruption to production in Ukraine.”

 Higher agricultural commodity prices may be beneficial for farmers and investors in those commodities, but they feed into food price inflation all along the chain to food producers, retailers and ending up with consumers.

-“There is a lag between agricultural commodity prices going up and those rises being passed down the chain,” Odey said.
-“What we’ve seen so far is that food producers have been quicker to put up their prices than the retailers.”
+“There is a lag between agricultural commodity prices going up and those rises being passed down the chain,” Felix Odey said.
+“What we’ve seen so far is that food producers have been quicker to put up their prices than the retailers.

 “Partly this is because of an awareness of other price pressures facing consumers, and the possibility of negative publicity for a supermarket raising prices.”

-“Higher prices in restaurants may mean people are less likely to eat out, preparing more meals at home instead,” Odey added.
-“It’s not only the supermarkets that could benefit from that trend, but also firms like the meal kit providers, who offer a break from home cooking without the expense of dining out.”
+“Higher prices in restaurants may mean people are less likely to eat out, preparing more meals at home instead”, Felix Odey said.
+“It’s not only the supermarkets who could benefit from that trend, but also firms like the meal kit providers, who offer a break from home cooking without the expense of dining out.”